lcpp-org/crane/docs/source/TwoReactionArgon.rst

    coefficient :math:`k_i` as a function of the reduced electric field :math:`E/N`.

-2. We then use CRANE to solve the system of ordinary differential equations (ODEs) that describe the time evolution of the plasma density of each species.
+2. We then use CRANE to solve the system of ordinary differential equations (ODEs) that describe the time evolution of the density of each species.

 3. Finally, we compare the steady-state plasma density :math:`n_p` obtained from CRANE to the analytical value :math:`n_p = k_i / k_r`.